A Guest Post with Marion Rose

 - Give the information clearly: “We’re going to the car in the next half an hour.”

 - Give choices: “Would you like to walk, or for me to carry you?”

 - Make it fun: “Let’s play I’m a little tiny puppy, and you’re the big mummy puppy, chasing me to the car”.

 Moving Away From Bribes, Punishment and Coercion for Good

-Even when we know there are reasons behind behavior, we can often resort to offering bribes or issuing punishments and consequences.
+Even when we know there are reasons behind behaviour, we can often resort to offering bribes or issuing punishments and consequences.
 Why is it so hard for us as parents to move in and set warm, loving limits?

-What I love is remembering that often the same three reasons that cause our child’s use of power-over or aggression are the same three reasons that drive us wanting to coerce or punish or use power-over them.
+What I love is remembering that often the same three reasons that cause our child’s use of power-over or aggression are the same three reasons that drive us to want to coerce or punish or use power-over them.
 Aletha Solter talks about these three reasons, and I find them SO helpful to keep in mind:

 The first is information.

 In those moments, we go back to old ways of thinking that we grew up with – that they are enjoying it, that they need to ‘learn better’, that they need to be punished to learn to behave.
 Consciously choosing to remember a more compassionate way of thinking about WHY they are doing what they are doing can really help us feel compassionate, and respond compassionately.

 The second is unmet needs.